Myanmar profileA chronology of key events

 2004 November - Leading dissidents are freed as part of a release of thousands of prisoners, including Min Ko Naing, who led the 1988 pro-democracy student demonstrations.

-2005 July - Asean announces that Burma has turned down the 2006 chairmanship of the regional grouping.
+2005 July - Asean announces that Myanmar has turned down the 2006 chairmanship of the regional grouping.

-2005 November - Burma says its seat of government is moving to a new site near the central town of Pyinmana.
+2005 November - Myanmar says its seat of government is moving to a new site near the central town of Pyinmana.

-2007 January - China and Russia veto a draft US resolution at the UN Security Council urging Burma to stop persecuting minority and opposition groups.
+2007 January - China and Russia veto a draft US resolution at the UN Security Council urging Myanmar to stop persecuting minority and opposition groups.

-2007 April - Burma and North Korea restore diplomatic ties, 24 years after Rangoon broke them off, accusing North Korean agents of staging a deadly bomb attack against the visiting South Korean president.
+2007 April - Myanmar and North Korea restore diplomatic ties, 24 years after Rangoon broke them off, accusing North Korean agents of staging a deadly bomb attack against the visiting South Korean president.

 2007 May - Aung San Suu Kyi's house arrest is extended for another year.

-2007 June - In a rare departure from its normally neutral stance, the International Committee of the Red Cross (ICRC) accuses the government of abusing the Burmese people's rights.Public unrest
+2007 June - In a rare departure from its normally neutral stance, the International Committee of the Red Cross ccuses the government of abusing the Myanmar people's rights.Public unrest

 2007 August - Wave of public dissent sparked by fuel price hikes.
 Dozens of activists are arrested.